jg10545/patchwork/docs/feature.md

 with strat.scope():
     # initialize a new model
     fcn = tf.keras.applications.ResNet50(weights=None, include_top=False)
-    # and/or transfer learn from your last one
+    # or transfer learn from your last one or pretrained weights
     fcn.load_weights("my_previous_model.h5")